decentraland/decentraland-npc-utils/README.md

 The `endInteraction()` function can be used to abruptly end interactions with the NPC.

-If applicable, it closes the dialog UI and makes the NPC stop rotating to face the player.
+If applicable, it closes the dialog UI, hides speech bubbles, and makes the NPC stop rotating to face the player.

 ```ts
 myNPC.endInteraction()